 MBA students may elect to specialize in one of five areas, Business Analytics, Global Supply Chain, Fintech, International Business, or General Management.
 A specialization area is made up of three, three-credit electives within the specialization discipline.
-The General Management specialization is made up of three, three-credit electives from any one of the specialization areas.
+The General Management specialization is made up of three, three-credit electives from the specialization areas.